 When a USPS Service Is Cheapest

 ShipStation offers a wide array of USPS services that work best for different parcels with specific needs.
+We even offer discounts of up to 84% off retail rates!
 To see if your packages’ weight and dimensions fit the criteria for each service, read our USPS overview.

 USPS First Class Mail